dbaibighAbdo/DEVMATE/README.md

 This project implements a **multi-agent system** using [LangGraph](https://github.com/langchain-ai/langgraph), designed to help users **search GitHub for repositories, analyze them, and provide coding assistance**.

 The architecture is powered by a **Supervisor Agent** that coordinates specialized sub-agents:
-- 🔍 **Search GitHub Agent** – finds relevant repositories based on user requests.
-- 🛠️ **Project Assistant Agent** – analyzes repositories, debugs, and optimizes code.
+- 🔍 **Agent (assistant)** – finds relevant repositories based on user requests, analyzes repositories, debugs, and optimizes code.
-- 👨‍💼 **Supervisor Agent** – orchestrates the workflow, decides which agent to call, and ensures smooth execution.

 ---